anse3832/MUSIQ/README.md

 This code doesn't exactly match what the paper describes.
 - It only works on the KonIQ-10k dataset.
 Or it works on the database which resolution is 1024(witdh) x 768(height).
-- Instead of using 5-layer Resnet, we use ResNet50 pretrained on ImageNet database.
+- Instead of using 5-layer Resnet as a backbone network, we use ResNet50 pretrained on ImageNet database.
 - We need to implement Earth Mover Distance (EMD) loss to train on other databases.

 The environmental settings are described below.
 (I cannot gaurantee if it works on other environments)